kodethon/Docs/source/introduction/groups.rst

 --------------------

-Projects in a group will retain their permission; this means that if collaborator permission for read, write or execute is enabled but the respective permission is disabled for everyone, members in your group still have the authorization to perform the action.
+Projects in a group will retain their permission; this means that if permission for read, write or execute is enabled for collaborators but the respective permission is disabled for everyone, members in your group still have the authorization to perform the action.